 Swadley’s History

-The Swadley’s story begins with my Grandfathers, two tenacious Texas feed salesmen and hay hustlers.
-My paternal grandfather, “Pop”, traveled across Texas hawking Swift Feed.
-My maternal grandfather, Sig, was in the same business, and that’s how the two of them met – making deals with farmers and ranchers, bargaining for boxcars full of hay, and doing their part to fatten Texas cattle (or tomorrow’s burgers, brisket and steak, depending how you look at it).
+The Swadley family story begins in Texas with two hardworking feed salesmen and hay traders who spent their days traveling ranch country, working with farmers and cattlemen across the state.
+The men who helped shape the family’s legacy, Rupert “Pop” Swadley and Sig Faircloth, traveled the state making deals with farmers and ranchers, bargaining for boxcars full of hay, and doing their part to fatten Texas cattle (or tomorrow’s burgers, brisket, and steak, depending how you look at it).

 Can you guess what these two were eating in their long travels across Texan frontiers?
 Burgers, pie, and – you guessed it – great BBQ.

-Meanwhile, both of my grandmothers worked in diners.
+At the same time, their better halves built reputations of their own in small-town diners.
 Pop’s wife, Leona, operated the aptly named “The Diner” in Yoakam, while Sig’s wife, Billie, ran “Lola’s Diner” in Eastland – founded and named for her mother, Lola Harris.
 Back in those days, successful diners had three main attributes:

 Great Coffee.